MBSE-course/MBSE-courseware/README.md

 All engineering disciplines, such as, electrical engineers, mechatronics engineers, mechanical engineers, etc.

 ## Workflow
 Firstly, open the project file CoursewareonFiniteElementMethods.prj to have all the folder dependencies resolved.
-Then, open Live Script **MBSE(1).mlx** to start the course.
+Then, open Live Script **MBSE(1).mlx** to start the courseware.
 Stay in the MBSE folder (so not in the chapters folder) for navigating through the course chapters.

 ## Release last tested
 R2024b